UBC-MDS/introduction-machine-learning/chapters/en/module1.md

 <opt text="Unsupervised Learning" >

-We know what the animal is suppose to be classfied as and we are hoping that with the given features, the model will be able to classify the animal.
+We know what the animal is suppose to be classified as and we are hoping that with the given features, the model will be able to classify the animal.

 </opt>